osrf/uctf/doc/run_cloud/readme.md

 1. Sign up with a Google account at https://cloudsim.io.
 1. Email `uctf-internal@osrfoundation.org` to request competitor access.
 Wait to hear confirmation, then log out and back in.

+## Install sasc-gazebo-sitl on your local machines

+You will need to follow the [binary install instructions](doc/install_binary/readme.md)

 ## Login to cloudsim.io
 1. Log in to https://cloudsim.io/
 1. Click on the SASC link (on the left menu bar, under the Dashboard).